pattonsgirl/Spring2021-CEG2350/Labs/Lab03/README.md

 ## Part 5: Updating the Git Repo (2 pts)

-1. In the `Lab03` folder, create a file called `README.md`.
-2. In `README.md` create a usage guide for your script.
-Put the contents in your lab notes as well.
+1. In `README.md`, add a usage guide for your script.
 (1 pts)
    - It is recommended (not required) to use markdown to make your `README.md` file look organized.
    - [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
-3. Use `git` commands to `add`, `commit` and `push` the `Lab03` folder to GitHub.
+2. Use `git` commands to `add`, `commit` and `push` the `Lab03` folder to GitHub.
 Write the command you used in your lab notes.
 (1 pts)

 ## Submission

-Upload your file named `Lab03-LastName.txt` to the Pilot Dropbox.
+In your GitHub repository, select the green `Code` button then select `Download ZIP`.
+Upload this zip file to the Pilot Dropbox.

+In the `Comment` area in the Pilot Dropbox, copy URL / link to the repository corresponding to the project your are submitting.